How Long Should You Rest Between Sets for Hypertrophy?

 Recently, research has been coming out showing that long rest periods between sets are best for building muscle.
-With longer rest times, our muscles can better recover their strength between sets, allowing us to maintain more of our performance from set to set.
-More weight lifted for more sets means more mechanical tension, higher training volumes, and thus more muscle growth.
-Because of this, most bodybuilders rest 2–5 minutes between sets.
+When you rest for longer, your muscles recover more of their strength, allowing you to lift more weight in subsequent sets.
+Lifting more weight means more mechanical tension and, thus, better strength gains.
+Because of this, most powerlifters rest for 2–5 minutes between sets.

-But a decade ago, short rest times were thought to be best for building muscle.
-Bodybuilders would rest just 30–60 seconds between sets because it gave them better muscle pumps, kept their workouts short, improved their fitness, and, they thought, helped them build more muscle.
+A decade ago, short rest times were thought to be better for building muscle.
+Bodybuilders would rest just 30–60 seconds between sets, keeping their workouts short, their heart rates high, and revelling in their muscle pumps.
+They built tremendous amounts of muscle.

 The Benefits of Long Rest Times